Skip to Content

 Marina Boutique Hotel makes for a good start-finish point

-Sometimes, we start from the centre of town and walk along the Karagözler or we’ll take the dolmuş as far as the Marina Boutique Hotel.
+Or we’ll take the local dolmuş as far as the Marina Boutique Hotel.

-The hotel makes for a good starting point as it’s right at the beginning of our circular amble.
+The hotel makes for a more natural starting point as it’s right at the beginning of our circular amble.

 Clockwise or Anticlockwise?